Budibase/website/content/support.md

 ---

-#### Business support
+#### Premium support

-In addition to having all of the community resources available, users on the Business plan can contact support directly via email.
+In addition to having all of the community resources available, users on the Premium plan can contact support directly via email.
 This provides a private communication channel for support.

 ###### What is supported?

  - ✓ Answering questions about building Budibase apps
  - ✓ Investigating issues relating to the Budibase platform
  - ✓ Guidance on building custom plugins
- - ✓ Business-tier licensed instances
+ - ✓ Premium-tier licensed instances
  - ✓ The most recent version of Budibase

 ###### Not supported